kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Kuiper is an infrastructure project that makes sense as a part of AWS and its internet of things (IoT) infrastructure.
 But in time, this project might also widen the pool of people who have access to the internet, which might also benefit the Amazon retail business by merely having a bigger customer pool.

-If Amazon ties internet access somehow to its prime membership, this might have even more potential, but this also has a good chance to be treated as uncompetitive behavior.
+If Amazon ties internet access somehow to its Prime membership, this might have even more potential, but this also has a good chance to be treated as uncompetitive behavior.

 One of Jeff Bezos comments about project Kuiper was that Kuiper would be a profitable business for Amazon, and because Amazon got big, they need to do bigger things to move the needle significantly.